IS ASPARTAME O.K. DOCTOR?

 Many people today say their ophthalmologists have said they were going blind but don’t know why, and diabetics in particular are thought to have simple diabetic retinopathy.
 The methanol in aspartame converts to formaldehyde in the retina of the eye.
 It causes retinal detachments, blurring of the vision, double vision, floaters, flashes, black spots, optic neuritis, tunnel vision, etc. Dr. H. J. Roberts on a radio program recently said aspartame destroys the optic nerve.

 Over the past few years Dr. Morgan B. Raiford, M.D.
-D.Sc (Med) in Ophthalmology has observed the fact that any portion of the central nervous system can and is affected.
+D.Sc (Med) OPHTHALMOLOGY has observed the fact that any portion of the central nervous system can and is affected.
 Since the chemical PHENYLALANINE is mixed up with some metabolic mess, we have seen symptoms of varying hue in the extremities, sensations of dullness of the intellect, visual shadows, evidence of word structure reversing and some hearing impairment is noted by the individual.
 This can and will in time cause problems in learning.
-The medical community must alert itself that we have a problem that has surfaced, and must be investigated further.
-Certainly, the mega-profit making pharmaceutical companies that produce drugs are not interested in conducting this type of research.
-Also, parents must be alerted to the side effects of this toxic product and its adverse reactions.
+The medical community must alert itself that we have a problem that has surfaced due to the factor of the drug industry.
+Parents must be alerted to the side reactions of this toxic product and its reactions.

 DIKETOPIPERAZINE (DKP) AND BRAIN TUMORS